JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/generators.md

 # Handling Generators

 Generating Counterfactual Explanations can be seen as a generative modelling task because it involves generating samples in the input space: $x \sim \mathcal{X}$.
 In this tutorial, we will introduce how Counterfactual `Generator`s are used.
-They are discussed in more detail in the explanatory section of the documentation: [🤓 Explanation](@ref "🤓 Explanation").
+They are discussed in more detail in the explanatory section of the documentation.

 ## Off-the-Shelf Generators